Table of Contents

 For those of you who, like me, are not looking forward to Mother’s Day, I came up with some ideas to help myself get through the day – and thought I’d share them.
 Some apply to those without a mother, and for those of you who dislike Mother’s Day for different reasons, the others are for you.

 • Do something to honor your mother.
-Wear an outfit she picked out for you, go to her favorite restaurant or volunteer at a charity she supported.
+Wear an outfit she picked for you, go to her favorite restaurant, or volunteer at a charity she supported.

 • Transpose a treasured recipe that reminds you of mom onto a beautiful cutting board – handwriting and all.
 Circle City Design Company is one company that I know offers these unique custom items.